HISTORICAL FOUNDATIONS OF CHRISTIANITY

 The Council of Trent marked an important turning point for the Catholic Church, for it provided clarity on the beliefs of the Church, and ecclesiastical discipline was restored.
 The doctrines established at Trent persist to this day.

 The Catholic Reformation coincided with the wave of exploration to the New World and the Far East.
-Catholic missionaries accompanied the explorers on their journeys, such as Christopher Columbus to the Americas in 1492, the Portuguese Vasco da Gama to Goa, India in 1498, and Ferdinand Magellan to the Philippines in 1521.
+Catholic missionaries accompanied the explorers on their journeys, such as Christopher Columbus in 1492, the Portuguese Vasco da Gama to Goa, India in 1498, and Ferdinand Magellan to the Philippines in 1521.

 St. Francis Xavier (1506-1552) exemplifies the missionary movement, and has been recognized as second only to the Apostle Paul in his evangelical efforts.
 The patron saint of missionaries, Francis Xavier sailed from Lisbon, Portugal and landed in Goa in 1542.
 His humble way had great impact on the local people, and he trained the young in the Ten Commandments and the Lord's Prayer.
 He was soon reported to have baptized 10,000 a month.
 He then headed to Cape Comorin, the southern tip of India, where he made many conversions of the fishermen there.
 Further travels took Francis Xavier to Malacca in Malaysia in 1545 and then to Japan in 1549.